Young Communist League USA: Establishment of the "overground" organization

 The founding convention of the YWL was held in Brooklyn, New York from May 13 to 15, 1922, held appropriately enough at Finnish Socialist Hall.
 Oliver Carlson delivered the keynote speech to the thirty regular and five fraternal delegates.
 Carlson claimed a presence for the nascent YWL in forty-six cities and a membership of "at the very least," 2,200.
-The convention approved a manifesto, program, constitution, and various resolutions.
-Membership in the organization was said to be open to "all proletarians" between the ages of fourteen and thirty.

 The basic unit of organization of the YWL was the "branch," consisting of at least five but no more than one hundred and fifty members.
 Two or more branches in a single large city were to form a "City Central Committee" to coordinate their activities, and all units were to be part of the regular array of districts used by the adult party.
 The initiation fee was 25 cents and dues 25 cents per month, with all initiation fees and 10 cents of every month's dues going to support the National Office.

-The organization was governed by a National Executive Committee of seven members, of whom at least five were to live in a single locale.
-Chicago was set as the headquarters city for the organization, a change from the group's provisional base of operations in New York.
-Martin Abern was elected as National Secretary of the organization, Oliver Carlson was named as editor, and the pair were joined on the NEC by business manager Harry Gannes, treasurer Gus Schulenburg, and future fixture of the 1930s American radical movement Herbert Zam.

-The name of the youth league ultimately followed the name of the adult party, becoming the Young Workers (Communist) League in 1926 when the Workers Party became the "Workers (Communist) Party" and to the Young Communist League, USA in 1929 when the adult party became the "Communist Party, USA."